-- Exchange of experiences and know-how among the professional and voluntary units involved in the disaster management (including the fire departments and civil protection) from the two sides of the border, networking and organisational development with the aim of handling risk prevention actions more efficiently, including coordination between/among central, local and cross-border levels, coordination/synchronization of intervention protocols, capacity building through joint trainings and exercises: - Investments (both equipment and infrastructure) in improving the capacity of the disaster management units to respond to the natural and man-made emergencies/accidents in the border region; - Joint campaigns addressing the general population or specific target groups, depending on the type of risk. - Joint prevention programs, focusing on the effects of climate change
+- Exchange of experiences and know-how among the professional and voluntary units involved in the disaster management (including the fire departments and civil protection) from the two sides of the border, networking and organisational development with the aim of handling risk prevention actions more efficiently, including coordination between/among central, local and cross-border levels, coordination/synchronization of intervention protocols, capacity building through joint trainings and exercises; - Investments (both equipment and infrastructure) in improving the capacity of the disaster management units to prepare and respond to the natural and man-made emergencies/accidents in the border region.
+By adapting climate change mitigation measures in joint policies and in rapid response management, the investment to modernize the operating conditions of the voluntary fire brigade highly reflects on the development needs of the border region which topic is addressed through a targeted selection method. - Joint campaigns addressing the general population or specific target groups, depending on the type of risk - Joint prevention programs, focusing on addressing the effects of climate change

-Joint actions aimed to reduce the impact of climate change, addressing natural phenomena occurring as a consequence of climate change
+Type of action 2.
+Joint actions for adaptation to climate change in view to reducing the impact of climate change, addressing natural phenomena occurring as a consequence of climate change

 The aim is to increase the climate change resilience of the border region by reducing the probability of occurrence and/or by mitigating the effects of the natural phenomena which are increasingly frequent in the border area as a result of climate change.
-The proposed measures also include crossborder interventions which provide solutions for already existing significant damages caused by climate change.
+They also include cross-border interventions which provide solutions for already existing significant damages caused by climate change.